Anthony Eden: Prime Minister, 1955–1957

 In April 1955 Churchill retired, and Eden succeeded him as prime minister.
 He was a very popular figure as a result of his long wartime service and his famous good looks and charm.
 His famous words "Peace comes first, always" added to his already substantial popularity.

-On taking office he immediately called a general election for 26 May 1955, at which he increased the Conservative majority from seventeen to sixty, an increase in majority that broke a ninety-year record for any UK government.
-The 1955 general election was the last in which the Conservatives won the majority share of the votes in Scotland.
+On taking office he immediately called a general election for 26 May 1955, at which he increased the Conservative majority from seventeen to sixty, an increase in majority that broke a ninety-year record for any British government.
+This election remains the last in which the Conservatives won the majority share of the votes in Scotland.
 However, Eden had never held a domestic portfolio and had little experience in economic matters.
 He left these areas to his lieutenants such as Rab Butler, and concentrated largely on foreign policy, forming a close relationship with US President Dwight Eisenhower.
 Eden's attempts to maintain overall control of the Foreign Office drew widespread criticism.

-Eden has the distinction of being the British prime minister to oversee the lowest unemployment figures of the post-World War II era, with unemployment standing at just over 215,000—barely one per cent of the workforce—in July 1955.
+Eden has the distinction of being the British prime minister to oversee the lowest unemployment figures of the post-Second World War era, with unemployment standing at just over 215,000—barely one per cent of the workforce—in July 1955.